hid-io/hid-io-core/spec/protocol/README.md

 LED Layout
 ```
-0x15
+0x15 <type>

+Type:
+* 0x00 - Position - <id:16 bit> <x:float> <y:float> <z:float> <rx:float> <ry:float> <rz:float> <id2:16 bit>...
   Returns the physical properties of how the LEDs are laid out on the device.
   Each LED is given a unique id number defined by the device.

-TODO, finalize how the data will be sent and what units.
-Requires: x,y,z, rx,ry,rz per scan code.

-+> <width of led id> TODO
+* 0x01 - Grid - <height:16 bit> <width:16 bit> <id:16 bit> <id2:16 bit>...
+  Returns a list of unique ids such that they are organized in a grid.
+  Any ids set to 0 are empty spaces within the grid and can safely be ignored.
+* 0x02 - List - <id:16 bit> <id2:16 bit>...
+  Returns a list of unique LED ids.
+* 0x03 - Scan Code Mapping - <scan code:16 bit> <id:16 bit> <scan code2:16 bit> <id2:16 bit>...
+  Returns a list of scancode to LED id mappings.

+If a type is not supported an error is returned (no payload).

++> See payloads per type.
 -> (No payload on error)
 ```